-24. On receipt of a request for a variation or a revocation of an EP Scheme, Essex County Council will convene the EPMB, giving at least 14 days' notice for the meeting, to consider the proposed variation or revocation proposal.
-If the proposed variation or revocation is agreed by all bus operator representatives present, and if Essex County Council also formally agrees by taking a formal decision after the meeting, the EP Scheme variation or revocation will be made within seven working days of agreement and the revised EP scheme will be published on the ECC website; or a statement will be issued confirming that the scheme has been revoked.
-EPMB members that are absent or not expressing a view at the meeting (either in person or in writing) will be deemed to be abstaining from the decision.
+- 24 On receipt of a request for a variation or a revocation of an EP Scheme, Essex County Council will convene the EPMB, giving at least 14 days' notice for the meeting, to consider the proposed variation or revocation proposal.
+If the proposed variation or revocation is agreed by all bus operator representatives present, and if Essex County Council also agrees, the EP Scheme variation or revocation will be made within seven working days and the revised EP scheme will be published on the ECC website; or a statement will be issued confirming that the scheme has been revoked.
+EPMB members that are absent or not expressing a view at the meeting (either in person or in writing) will be deemed to be abstaining from the decision. - 25 If at any point in the future the EP scheme area is included in a bus franchising area, the relevant requirements set out in this EP scheme document will cease to apply from the commencement date of the franchising scheme.